0x5eal/chrono-lc/README.md

 ## Usage

-Put this in your Cargo.toml:
+Include the dependency in `Cargo.toml`:

 ```toml
 [dependencies]